lorth001/data-structures-in-c/README.md

 # Data Structures in C

 A collection of programs I built to practice my conceptual knowledge of data structures (DS).
-Each program focuses on a particular well-known DS and implements it from scratch in the C language.
+Each program focuses on a particular, well-known DS and implements it from scratch in the C language.

 ## Why C?